woodcrafty/reck/README.rst

     Arthur
     29

-Instances of ``record`` classes have a low memory requirement because they use ``__slots__`` rather than a per-instance ``__dict__`` to store attributes::
+Instances of ``record`` classes have a low memory footprint because they use ``__slots__`` rather than a per-instance ``__dict__`` to store attributes::

     >>> from collections import namedtuple